 Switch to electric or hybrid cars if that is an option.

 Now that every man and their dog own a car; consider yourself lucky if you haven’t bought one.

 It spares you all the worries of maintaining a car.
 And bingo! your carbon footprint gets slashed.

-Less carbon foot-print = Sustainability.
+Less carbon foot-print = Sustainability-life in modern times.

 WFH is a boon.
 Just no pollution.
 It saves your buck as well.